plone/plone.browserlayer/plone/browserlayer/README.txt

     A local view

-Unlike when applying a new skin, layers installed in this way do not override skins registered for the default layer.
+Unlike when applying a new skin, layers installed in this way do not override views registered for the default layer.

     >>> browser.open(self.portal.absolute_url() + '/@@standard-test-view')
     >>> print browser.contents